Get Started with Transfer2.5 and Predict2.5 on Brev

 Explore Brev

-NVIDIA's Brev is an excellent platform for experimenting with Cosmos.
-To get started,
+NVIDIA Brev is an excellent platform for experimenting with Cosmos.
+Follow these steps to get started:

-3. See the quickstart to get a feel for the platform: https://docs.nvidia.com/brev/latest/quick-start.html.
-The handy Brev docs are linked from the Brev page too.
+- Refer to the Brev Quickstart to get a feel for the platform.
+The Brev documentation is also linked from the Brev page.

-While lower spec'd GPUs can work for some workflows, prefer those with 80GB of VRAM.
-Note also that the Transfer2.5 AV Multiview model requires instances with 8 or more GPUs.
+While lower spec GPUs can work for some workflows, GPUs with 80GB of VRAM are recommended for Cosmos.
+Also note that the Transfer 2.5 AV Multiview model requires instances with 8 or more GPUs.

 The cheat code: Launchables